skip to content

 [00:47:23.11] - Rion Gull But go ahead and finish what you're demoing.

 [00:47:27.06] - Mikhail Let's use the existing identity just to save some time.
-So I have already registered an identity today in the testnet.
-It's all in the testnet.
-We can see the keys and what we want to do here is export to private key which is invalid import format called vif.
+I have already registered an identity today on Testnet.
+It's all on Testnet.
+We can see the keys, and what we want to do here is export the private key, which is in wallet import format, called WIF.
 Let's try to import that through our extension.
-We click check and then it almost instantly gives your, your identity information.
-Here is identifier which is matches what we have in the deity and we have actual balance.
-Here it is, we imported our identity, we can see the balance.
-We can see some grayed out buttons.
-Again, we can see some transactions that related to this identity.
-For example.
-This is maybe identification anyway.
-Yeah, so what Happens when you visit the DEP application.
-This is the sample application that I just made for like a proof of concept.
-So what it does, it just.
-It just gets a Dash platform SDK from the window.
-It queries some documents from the data contract.
-If there is.
-It will show you.
-Yeah.
-And basically it creates a transaction.
+We click Check, and then it almost instantly gives you your identity information.
+Here is the identifier, which matches what we have in the DET, and we have the actual balance.
+Here it is.
+We imported our identity, we can see the balance, we can see some grayed-out buttons again, and we can see some transactions that are related to this identity.
+For example, this is maybe identity creation.
+Anyway, what happens when you visit the dApp application?
+This is the sample application that I just made as a proof of concept.
+What it does is it gets a Dash Platform SDK from the window, it queries some documents from the data contract, and if there are any, it will show you.
+Basically it creates a transaction.
 Let's try to do that.
-So once you click on the transaction.
+So once you click on the transaction...

 [00:49:21.14] - Mikhail Wait a second.
 Yeah.
-Once you click on the Create new transaction button, an approved transaction appears from here, from the extension.
-Then you click sign and it instantly gets broadcasted to the network.
-You can copy your transaction hash, close and check.
+Once you click on the Create New Transaction button, an approval dialog appears from the extension.
+Then you click Sign, and it instantly gets broadcasted to the network.
+You can copy your transaction hash, close, and check.
 We can already see the transaction is in the network.
 Awesome.

-[00:49:52.25] - Rion Gull Yeah, that's a good demo that.
+[00:49:52.25] - Rion Gull Yeah, that's a good demo.
 I don't care how it looks at this point.
-Getting the nuts and bolts working together where the extension is communicating with an application, which the application communicates with the SDK.
-And the SDK is a revised version that you've written of the SDK that Anthony's using in his application from dcg, for example.
-It seems like you've got the basics of all of those components working together, which is great.
+Getting the nuts and bolts working together where the extension is communicating with an application, the application communicates with the SDK, and the SDK is a revised version that you've written of the SDK that Anthony is using in his application from DCG, for example, it seems like you've got the basics of all of those components working together, which is great.
 We've been able to do that with the old SDK.
-You've done it now with a newer SDK that has pros advantages over the older SDK.
-Unless you had something else to demo.
-I wanted to then transition the conversation to what I'm working on with Matt and then a little bit of discussion about the proposals and how.
+You've done it now with a newer SDK that has advantages over the older SDK.
+Unless you had something else to demo, I wanted to transition the conversation to what I'm working on with Matt, and then a little bit of discussion about the proposals and how...

-[00:50:53.16] - Mikhail Yeah, I wanted to have really quite a small chat about mobile applications.
-So what I did, I tested the Dash platform SDK in the React native, which is cross platform mobile framework, which is being used by a lot of.
-A lot of developers right now.
-Yeah.
-What.
-So yeah, it, it was.
-We were talking about that the private keys and identities should be held in some secure storages like mobile wallets.
+[00:50:53.16] - Mikhail Yeah, I wanted to have a really small chat about mobile applications.
+What I did was test the Dash Platform SDK in React Native, which is a cross-platform mobile framework used by a lot of developers right now.
+We were talking about how private keys and identities should be held in some secure storage, like mobile wallets.
 So that's what I was planning to also implement.
-So in the future version of the extensions, you could just delegate the storage of your identities in the mobile applications.
-So what I did I.
+In a future version of the extension, you could delegate the storage of your identities to mobile applications.
+So what I did was...

-[00:51:49.03] - Rion Gull And by the mobile applications, do you.
-It's always been my preference.
-And even Andy, like way back when Andy was running the incubator, he was very, very opinionated that everything should be contacting not just any old application or an extension even, but the actual Dash Pay from DCG application.
+[00:51:49.03] - Rion Gull And by the mobile applications, it's always been my preference, and even Andy, way back when he was running the incubator, he was very opinionated that everything should be contacting not just any old application or even an extension, but the actual Dash Pay from DCG application.
 So is that what you mean by mobile app?
-Do you.
-Do you mean that you should have being stored in Dash Pay from dcg?
+Do you mean that the keys should be stored in Dash Pay from DCG?

-[00:52:21.28] - Mikhail It would be really great to integrate it with the Dash Pay wallet, but I'm not sure what's the current resources and capabilities there in the mobile team and how fast it could be done?
-What I was thinking is to make a proof of concept, another proof of concept, the mobile wallet, which can hold that entity storage that you can use with your extension just to prove that this kind of communication works.
-Because I believe that would require something.
-Totally will require something.
-Something else.
-Yeah.
+[00:52:21.28] - Mikhail It would be really great to integrate it with the Dash Pay wallet, but I'm not sure what the current resources and capabilities are there in the mobile team, or how fast it could be done.
+What I was thinking is to make another proof-of-concept mobile wallet which can hold that identity storage that you can use with your extension, just to prove that this kind of communication works.
+Because I believe that would totally require something else.

-[00:53:02.05] - Rion Gull So just to be clear about what you're suggesting here is you're saying that a decentralized web applications would instead of communicating with an extension wallet to sign transactions on the user's behalf, it would communicate over platform through and then a mobile application would be holding a separate mobile app, would be holding your keys to approve web application communications.
+[00:53:02.05] - Rion Gull So just to be clear about what you're suggesting here, you're saying that a decentralized web application, instead of communicating with an extension wallet to sign transactions on the user's behalf, would communicate through the platform, and then a separate mobile application would be holding your keys to approve web application communications.

 [00:53:34.15] - Mikhail And it will, it will communicate, it will talk with the extension, but extension will take care of connection with your mobile wallet.